-I’ve been taking aerial silks (also called aerial fabrics) for over a year and a half now, and I’ve learned just how important clothing choice is for a good day at class.
+I’ve been taking aerial silks (also called aerial fabrics) for several years, and I’ve learned just how important clothing choice is for a good day at class.
 For the most part, dressing for aerial class is much like dressing for yoga: you want to wear something comfortable and flexible.
 That said, there are a few extra considerations to keep in mind.

 (Take note that I currently only have experience in aerial silks.
 If you’re taking an aerial class on another apparatus such as lyra or trapeze, these tips might not apply.)

 What to look for in a silks class outfit